zeffii/x_templates/README.md

 ### todo

+- [x] arrange top level menus (the ones created by folders) alphabetically
+- [x] remove underscores and .py, perhaps ..if it bugs me enough.
 - [ ] make user preferences for basefolder, instead of hardcoded add-on folder
-- [x] arrange top level menus (the ones created by folders) alphabetically
-- [ ] remove underscores and .py, perhaps ..if it bugs me enough.